A supplement to the

 Return to Contents

 We have accomplished quite a lot when it comes to making the boat our own but there are still a few modifications we would like to make.
-When funds allow we plan to have a cratch fitted to the front deck similar to the one we had fitted to Total Eclipse.
+When funds allow we plan to have a cratch and cover fitted by t All Seasons Boat Covers to the fore deck similar to the one we had fitted to Total Eclipse.
 One difference to the cratch frame itself will be the omission of a glass window.
 Instead we plan to have a transparent PVC window that can be un-zipped from the cratch canopy to allow access to the rope locker.
 Also, a hinged, drop-down table will be attached to the foredeck bulkhead that acts as a blind when not in use.
-As previously mentioned we have decided not to have a rear deck canopy, however a "dodger" (a wrap-around fabric windbreak for the rear deck) would be beneficial in reducing drafts when it is windy.

 Ange has said that at some stage she would like to replace the floor coverings with biscuit coloured carpet in the lounge and Karndean "posh vinyl" flooring for the rest of the boat.
 But for now the existing carpet in the lounge and vinyl cushion-floor will have to suffice.
 The battery box will need to be replaced before the next Boat Safety Certificate examination takes place as one of the batteries is not enclosed within the existing box... the design of which makes it extremely difficult to access the batteries to check fluid levels, connections etc. As far as the interior is concerned there is not a lot that we would like to alter except for the previously mentioned floor coverings.
 We have toyed with the idea of having a fixed double bed fitted in the rear cabin but this would lake the entrance stairs from the rear deck awkward and cramped but we have not discounted the idea all together.